 As the person tells their side, ask how they know their assumptions are true and if anything else might be possible instead.
 Then ask about the disappointments and fears you sense they are feeling.
 And if you’re wrong, they’ll tell you what’s right—which takes the conversation to a deeper level.
 When you help them see how their emotions play into their thinking and actions, their blind spots come to light.

-5. Be patient.
-If the conversation might start to feel messy, breathe in and recall the emotion you want to project.
-Because if you slip and just outright declare what’s wrong with their thinking or their performance, they’ll shut down.
+If the conversation starts to feel messy, breathe in and recall the emotion you want to project.
+If you slip and just outright declare what’s wrong with their thinking or their performance, they’ll shut down.
 No one likes being made to feel wrong or stupid.

 Remember that they might need time to think about the conversation before they change their minds.
-Sometimes the best work comes after people have a chance to release their emotions and sleep on it, to process the conversation.
+Sometimes the best work comes after people have a chance to process the conversation, release their emotions and sleep on it.
 Trust—and hope for the best.

 This article was published in April 2015 and has been updated.
 Photo by mentatdgt/Shutterstock